 - M.S., George Washington University

-Most of us go through life testing our environment to try and decide what we want to be.
+Frank Lucas believes that most of us go through life testing our environment to try and decide what we want to be.
 In reality most of us can make a list of what we don’t want to be.
 More importantly the choice should be what we are good at and really like to do.
-In that sense, my teaching philosophy follows that of the “5th nickel.”
+In that sense, Lucas' teaching philosophy follows that of the “5th nickel.”
 The 5th nickel is what each one of us has, a gift of natural talent to be the best in one thing.
 Everyone is born with a 5th nickel.
 That nickel resides deep within each of us and we need to reach deep down in our pocket and find that nickel.

-As you can see by my life’s work, I love science.
-When I am in the classroom I want to radiate enthusiasm and communicate my interest in science to everyone.
-To do this I bring in real examples of the topic for the day.
-I discuss the topic with the students, they can see it, touch it and compare this example to something they are familiar with in their life experience.
-Scientific method is a process of discovery to arrive at a conclusion.
-Together in the classroom we perform an experiment or see a demonstration so we can better understand the scientific principles.
-The demonstration may work how we expect or it may not, so the fun in science is the exploration and discovery for that better understanding.
-I want to explore science with the student, show them how to use the process, share my understanding of the process and in the process help all find their 5th nickel.
+By Lucas' life’s work, he loves science.
+When he is in the classroom, he wants to radiate enthusiasm and communicate his interest in science to everyone.
+To do this he brings in real examples of the topic for the day.
+He discusses the topic with the students; they can see it, touch it and compare this example to something they are familiar with in their life experience.
+Lucas believes that scientific method is a process of discovery to arrive at a conclusion.
+Together in the classroom he and his students perform an experiment or see a demonstration so they can better understand the scientific principles.
+The demonstration may work how they expect or it may not, so the fun in science is the exploration and discovery for that better understanding.
+Lucas wants to explore science with the students, showing them how to use the process, sharing his understanding of it, and in the process helping all find their 5th nickel.

 - Principal Investigator : Department of Energy Grant “Production of Methane, Ethanol, single cell protein and Fertilizer via Solar Distillation and Immobilized Enzymes from Waste.”
 Grant # DE- FG44-80R410340: 1981-1982

 - Inducted in the Beckman Coulter Inventors Hall of Fame: 2001